OAI/OpenAPI-Style-Guide/README.md

 ## The Specification Name and Usage

-**OpenAPI Specification** refers the name of the popular API description format.
+**OpenAPI Specification** refers the name of the popular API description standard.
 It contains ONE space and FIVE capital letters.
 Following the first instance, it may be referred to as:

-* **OAS**: for example, *"Can you send us your OAS document?"*
+* **OAS**: for example, *"Which version of OAS are you using?"*

-* **Specification**: for example *"Can you send me your specification?"* (may be abbreviated less formally as "spec")
+* **OpenAPI document**: for when you need to refer to a description document that conforms to the specification (rather than the specification itself).

 * **OpenAPI** (when referring to the format in comparison to another): such as *"OpenAPI has a different signature mechanism than WSDL."*

-In order to connect readers familiar with the former name of the specification it may be introduced as, *"The OpenAPI Specification, formerly known as the Swagger specification."* (Note that if Swagger is mentioned in this way, it should be accompanied by the word "specification" as Swagger remains SmartBear's trademark for certain open source tools.)
+Since the OpenAPI name has become mainstream, it has become less necessary to introduce it as, *"The OpenAPI Specification, formerly known as the Swagger specification,"* though do so if you wish!
+(Note that if Swagger is mentioned in this way, it should be accompanied by the word "specification" as Swagger remains SmartBear's trademark for certain open source tools.)

 ## The Initiative Name and Usage